zdybasny/knowledge/obsidian/devops/aws/IAM.md

 - An explicit allow in any permissions policy (identity-based or resource-based) overrides this default.

-- The existence of an [[Organizations SCP]], **IAM permissions boundary**, or a session policy overrides the allow.
+- The existence of an [Organizations SCP](Organizations%20SCP.md), **IAM permissions boundary**, or a session policy overrides the allow.
 If one or more of these policy types exists, they must all allow the request.
 Otherwise, it is implicitly denied.

 - An explicit deny in any policy overrides any allows.